Yagan: Relations with settlers

 As the colonists fenced off more land, the Noongar were increasingly denied access to their traditional hunting grounds and sacred sites.
 In search of food, the Noongar raided the settlers' crops and killed their cattle.
 They also developed a taste for the settlers' supplies, and began to take flour and other food, which became a serious problem for the colony.
-In addition, the Noongar practice of firestick farming, or lighting the bush to flush out game and encourage germination of undergrowth for sustainability, threatened the settlers' crops and houses.
+In addition, the Noongar practice of firestick farming, or lighting the bush to flush out game threatened the settlers' crops and houses.

 In December 1831 Yagan and his father led the first significant Aboriginal resistance to white settlement in Western Australia.
-Thomas Smedley, a servant of farmer Archibald Butler, ambushed some natives who were raiding a potato patch, and killed one of Yagan's family group.
+Thomas Smedley, a servant of farmer Archibald Butler, apprehended some natives who were raiding a potato patch, and killed one of Yagan's family group.
 A few days later, Yagan, Midgegooroo and others stormed the farmhouse and, finding the door locked, began to break through the mud-brick walls.
 Inside were Butler's servant Erin Entwhistle and his two sons Enion and Ralph.
 After hiding his sons under the bed, Entwhistle opened the door to parley and was killed by Yagan and Midgegooroo.
 Noongar tribal law required that murders be avenged by the killing of a member of the murderer's tribal group, not necessarily the murderer.
 The Noongar considered servants and employees to be part of the settlers' groups.
 Historians believe the Noongar attack on Entwhistle was retribution under their tribal law.
-Not understanding tribal law (and unlikely to agree with its concepts), the white settlers took the killing to be an unprovoked murder and dispatched a force to arrest Yagan's group, without success.
+Not understanding tribal law (and unlikely to agree with its concepts if they had), the white settlers took the killing to be an unprovoked murder and dispatched a force to arrest Yagan's group, without success.